Dual system estimation using mixed effects loglinear models: Results

-Figure \ref{rv_high_probs} displays the results for the coefficient of variation (\%), with initial probabilities of $\pi_A = 0.8$ and $\pi_B = 0.7$.
-As the population size $N$ increases and therefore the simulated counts increase, the coefficient of variation (\%) decreases, which is found within all scenarios.
-Across the scenarios, as the number of regions increases, the coefficient of variation (\%) increases, due to decreasing simulated counts.
-Across all scenarios the mixed effects loglinear model outperforms or performs very similarly to the fixed effects loglinear model with the Chapman estimator.
-The largest differences are found when $N$ is small and the number of regions is large, a situation where the simulated counts are smallest.
+Figure \ref{rv_high_probs} (and Figure \ref{rv_high_probs2} in Supplementary materials) displays the results for the cv, with initial probabilities of $\pi_A = 0.8$ and $\pi_B = 0.7$.
+As the population size $N$ increases and therefore the simulated counts increase, the cv decreases, within all scenarios.
+Across the scenarios, as the number of regions increases, the cv increases, due to decreasing simulated counts.
+The mixed effects loglinear model is again at least as good as the fixed effects loglinear model with the Chapman estimator, with the largest differences where the simulated counts are smallest.
 For these scenarios, results are comparable when violating the normality assumption by choosing the lognormal or Pareto distribution, compared to when the assumption is satisfied.